-Trump Replacing Secretary of State Tillerson With CIA Director Mike Pompeo
+Trump Replacing Secretary Of State Tillerson With CIA Director Mike Pompeo

 That story followed other evidence that the relationship between the president and the nation's top diplomat was barely functional.

-Tillerson said he would not resign in October after an NBC News report said Tillerson had called Trump a "moron" in July after a tense meeting at the Pentagon.
-Trump retorted to Forbes magazine that he was ready to compare "I.Q." tests — "and I can tell you who's going to win."
+Tillerson earlier said he would not resign in October after an NBC News report said Tillerson had called Trump a "moron" in July after a tense meeting at the Pentagon.
+Tillerson declined to deny it publicly, and Trump retorted to Forbes magazine that he was ready to compare "I.Q." tests — "and I can tell you who's going to win."

 Trump also undermined Tillerson's efforts to find a diplomatic solution to the situation in North Korea.
 As Tillerson kept up support for talks with Pyongyang over its nuclear and ballistic missile programs, Trump said on Twitter Oct.
 1 that Tillerson was "wasting his time."